Landmine Press: Muscle Worked, Benefits, Form

 1. Landmine Chest Press

-It can be performed in a kneeling position, which increases core involvement and can improve core stability and strength of the abdominal muscles.
+It can be performed in a kneeling position, which increases core involvement and can improve core stability and strength.

 Landmine Chest Press